timescale/docs/cloud/cloud-multi-node.md

 features is what we call **multi-node** - the ability to create a cluster of TimescaleDB instances to scale both reads and writes.

-In this How To, we’ll show you how to create a multi-node cluster in your Timescale Cloud account using TimescaleDB 2.0.
+In this How To, we'll show you how to create a multi-node cluster in your Timescale Cloud account using TimescaleDB 2.0.

 This document details a "do-it-yourself" (DIY) multi-node experience on Cloud.